dotnet/csharpstandard/standard/patterns.md

 A *declaration_pattern* and a *var_pattern* can result in the declaration of a local variable.

 Each pattern form defines the set of types for input values that the pattern may be applied to.
 A pattern `P` is *applicable to* a type `T` if `T` is among the types whose values the pattern may match.
-It is an error if a pattern `P` appears in a program to match a pattern input value ([§11.1](patterns.md#111-general)) of type `T` if `P` is not applicable to `T`.
+It is a compile-time error if a pattern `P` appears in a program to match a pattern input value ([§11.1](patterns.md#111-general)) of type `T` if `P` is not applicable to `T`.

-Each pattern form defines the set of values for which the pattern *matches* the value.
+Each pattern form defines the set of values for which the pattern *matches* the value at runtime.

 ### 11.2.2 Declaration pattern